Clever Laziness

 Tools of the Trade

 A Pen Addict episode discussed the importance of having the right tools for optimal productivity and simple elegance to them.
-Here's a list of the most important tools I use every day as a web developer.
+Here's a list of the most important tools I use daily as a web developer.